jsoref/github-codeql-action/README.md

 For information on how to write a configuration file, see "[Using a custom configuration file](https://help.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/configuring-code-scanning#using-a-custom-configuration-file)."

-If you only want to customise the queries used, you can specify them in your workflow instead of creating a config file, using the `queries` property of the `init` action:
+If you only want to customize the queries used, you can specify them in your workflow instead of creating a config file, using the `queries` property of the `init` action:

 ```yaml
 - uses: github/codeql-action/init@v1